ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### Methods to create futures

-By the general workflow, a future is created uncompleted in a _creating_ thread, is completed in a _completing_ thread, and gets its value in the _reading_ thread.
-However, in some cases, one on many of the threads can be the same.
-For that purpose, the `CompletableFuture` class has a set of methods to create futures in different states:
+By the most general case, a future is created incomplete in a _creating_ thread, is completed in a _completing_ thread, and is read in the _reading_ thread.
+However, in some cases, one or many threads may be the same.

+For that purpose, the `CompletableFuture` class has methods to create futures in different states:

-*   methods to create uncompleted futures (when the creating thread, completing thread, and reading thread are different)
+*   methods to create incomplete futures (when the creating thread, the completing thread, and the reading thread are different)
-*   methods to create completing futures  (when the same thread creates a future and completes it)
+*   methods to create asynchronously completing futures (when the same thread creates a future and completes it)
-*   methods to create already completed futures (when the same thread creates a future, completes it, and gets its result)
+*   methods to create already completed futures (when the same thread creates a future, completes it, and reads its result)

-Summary of the methods to create futures
+Summary of methods to create futures

 <table>